Race Time Predictor

 Formula

-Estimating similar road race performances when fitness, terrain, weather, and pacing are reasonably comparable.
+Estimating similar road race performances, comparing equivalent race times, and choosing a first target pace when fitness, terrain, weather, and pacing are reasonably comparable.

 Limitations

-Predictions get weaker when the target distance is much longer or shorter than the known race, or when terrain, heat, altitude, fueling, and endurance training differ.
+Fatigue profiles are planning assumptions.
+Predictions get weaker when the target is much longer or shorter than the known race, or when terrain, heat, altitude, fueling, and endurance training differ.

 Example